Smart-Ace-Designs/Astro-Major-Tom/README.md

 Using `create-astro@latest` provides everything you need to create a basic Astro application.
 However, it is missing a few useful items that I found myself manually adding to every Astro project I created.
 To address this problem, I created this template to automatically include these items.
 Additionally, a custom [PowerShell function](https://github.com/Smart-Ace-Designs/SmartAceDesigns.AstroLiftoff) (also available in a PowerShell module) was created to deploy this template and provide additional functionality that the template cannot.

+This provides a great starting point for a brand new Astro project with Tailwind.

 The template includes:
 - [Tailwind CSS v4.1](https://tailwindcss.com/)
 - [Prettier](https://prettier.io/)